NOWO'S Studio Ghibli Cheat Sheet - Part Six: Vague But Still Worth Watching

 Vague But Still Worth Watching

-Now for the last section of films in this list and every Ghibli fan knows that there are a small collection of films that for whatever reason, it may be due to cultural differences or varying art styles but for whatever reason, these films don’t always seem to make sense to a Western audience, myself included but again, it doesn’t mean you can’t or won’t enjoy each of these masterpieces.
+Now for the last section of films in this list and every Ghibli fan knows that there are a small collection of films that for various reasons - it may be due to cultural differences or varying art styles - but for whatever reason, these films don’t always seem to make sense to a Western audience, myself included.
+But that doesn’t mean you can’t or won’t enjoy each of these masterpieces.

-The Tale of Princess Kaguya (2013) – I think this is my favourite film in this section, similar to My Neighbors The Yamadas, The Tale of Princess Kaguya has it’s own distinct art style, it follows more of a rough sketch, hand drawn, painted with watercolour look which I adore.
-The film is based on the Japanese folktale; The Tale of the Bamboo Cutter and follows it pretty well, The Tale of Princess Kaguya focusses on a Bamboo cutter and his wife to begin with, one day the Bamboo cutter goes out to you know… cut bamboo!
-And in one piece of bamboo finds a tiny girl living inside, he believes that it is a message from the gods so takes the tiny girl home to raise her as his own, the girl soon turns into a baby and him and his wife take care of her well, they even name her princess!
+The Tale of Princess Kaguya (2013) – I think this is my favourite film in this section.
+Similar to My Neighbors The Yamadas, The Tale of Princess Kaguya has it’s own distinct art style.
+It follows more of a rough sketch, hand drawn, watercolour look which I adore.
+The film is based on the Japanese folktale; The Tale of the Bamboo Cutter and follows it pretty well.
+The Tale of Princess Kaguya focuses on a Bamboo cutter and his wife to begin with, one day the Bamboo cutter goes out to you know… cut bamboo!
+And in one piece of bamboo finds a tiny girl living inside.
+He believes that it is a message from the gods so takes the tiny girl home to raise her as his own. the girl soon turns into a baby and him and his wife take care of her well, they even name her Princess!
 They soon find though that she grows at a rapid rate and shoots up through the ages earning the nickname ‘little bamboo’ from the other village kids.
 Years pass and the bamboo cutter is back out again working when he cuts down a bit of bamboo and gold begins pouring out of it, he then believes that this is a sign for him and his wife to raise their adopted bamboo princess as a real princess!
-To which they do, they move to a royal castle full of expensive fabrics and furniture and attempt to train the princess royal etiquette to which Little Bamboo does not enjoy, she is even set up to interview suitors to which she will one day marry and as you can imagine, she puts them through the ringer; setting them tasks for them to prove their love to her.
+To which they do, they move to a royal castle full of expensive fabrics and furniture and attempt to train the princess royal etiquette to which Little Bamboo does not enjoy.
+She is even set up to interview suitors to which she will one day marry and as you can imagine, she puts them through the ringer; setting them tasks for them to prove their love to her.
 Admittedly, I found this film a little long the first time around but it really is a beautiful film with an enchanting story.

-The Red Turtle (2016) – And now for the last film in my list as well as the latest release from the studio, this film is actually a collaboration between Studio Ghibli, French studio Wild Bunch and Dutch animator Michaël Dudok de Wit so I wasn’t sure if it should count here or not but since it’s being marketed as a Studio Ghibli film I figured why not, if you’ve got through all the others in this list you probably want more!
-So here’s The Red Turtle!
-A dialogue free, 80 minute feature that I managed to catch at the cinema at the start of this month!
+The Red Turtle (2016) – Now for the last film in my list as well as the latest release from the studio.
+This film is actually a collaboration between Studio Ghibli, French studio Wild Bunch and Dutch animator Michaël Dudok de Wit so I wasn’t sure if it should count here or not but since it’s being marketed as a Studio Ghibli film I figured why not!
+If you’ve got through all the others in this list you probably want more!
+So here’s The Red Turtle, a dialogue free, 80 minute feature that I managed to catch at the cinema at the start of this month.
 It was charming as usual and captivating however I did get a little confused at some parts due to there being no dialogue explanation.
 The plot of The Red Turtle follows (what I believe) is a shipwreck victim who finds himself stranded on a beach with nobody except a giant red turtle that is causing him problems.
 I can’t say too much due to spoilers but I believe this film is still being shown at a few select cinemas across the country so try to catch it if you can!
 If you’re still not convinced and don’t mind about spoilers; I have a review on my blog of The Red Turtle which you can find here.

 Phew!
 Finally at the end, this post literally took me around 3 days to research and write so I hope I convince at least one person to watch at least 1 of the films in this list!
 For more Ghibli from me head over to my blog; hopeelizablog.wordpress.com and let me know if you do watch any of my recommendations via twitter or Instagram which is @hopeelizab on both.